 5.A.
 Reliance/Deferment Process

 Discussion of how to assure the rights and welfare of human subjects in research at each entity involved in the research usually begins with an evaluation of whether or not each entity is “engaged” in human subjects research (refer to the section on Cooperative Research).
-If a determination is made that the outside institution is engaged in human subjects research and the outside institution is receiving federal funds through a subcontract with the UI, the UI Division of Sponsored Programs requires documentation that the outside institution holds an FWA through the subcontract process.
-If the outside institution does not hold its own FWA, the UI requires that they obtain one prior to finalization of the subcontract.
+If a determination is made that the outside entity is engaged in human subjects research and the outside institution is receiving federal funds through a subcontract with the UI, federal funding source will require the outside institution to obtain an FWA.

-If this is the case, and the other institution obtains its own FWA, there are a few methods of IRB oversight that the UI IRB would consider acceptable based on the circumstances of the project and the role of the other institution.
-The UI IRB may accept the other institution’s IRB as the IRB of record for the project.
-This would be in cases where the UI determines that the outside institution’s IRB review will provide more appropriate expertise, oversight, and/or knowledge of local context for the UI role in the study.
-This agreement is formalized using an IRB Authorization Agreement or other equivalent agreement.
-The outside IRB is then added to the UI FWA.
-Research projects utilizing the VAMC are not eligible to receive this type of deferred judgment.
+If this is the case, and the other entity obtains (or already has) its own FWA, there are a few methods of IRB oversight that the UI IRB would consider acceptable based on the circumstances of the project, requirements of the federal award, and\or the role of the other entity.
+The UI IRB may accept the other entity’s IRB as the IRB of record for the project.
+This would be in cases where the UI determines that the outside entity’s IRB review will provide more appropriate expertise, oversight, and/or knowledge of local context for the UI role in the study.
+In the event, a collaborative IRB relationship is developed, the responsibilities of both the lead and relying IRB are documented accordingly.
+This agreement is formalized using an IRB Authorization Agreement or other equivalent reliance agreement.
+Research projects utilizing the VAMC are not currently eligible to set up this type of reliance relationship.
+When relying on an external or single IRB(sIRB) of record, it is the Principal Investigator’s responsibility to adhere to policies and procedures of the IRB of record.
+In cases when there is an external or centralized IRB utilized, the IRB of Record policies prevail.
+However, the Principal Investigator will also be required to continue to follow all University of Iowa Institutional policies as well as state and local laws governing human subjects research.
+The HawkIRB application is designed to capture the majority of the information necessary to identify the Human Research Protection Program review requirements and various institutional policies.
+Specific information regarding the use of a single IRB of record can be found in the General External IRB Standard Operating Procedure (SOP) located under the Central\External IRB portion of the HSO website.

+5.B Use of a Commercial IRB

+The use of a commercial IRB is allowed at the University of Iowa.
+With the exception of WIRB, review with a commercial IRB is facilitated via the SMARTIRB reliance review process.
+All submissions requesting reliance on a commercial IRB must generally meet the following conditions:

+The project is a study that involves human subjects and is designed to evaluate prospectively the safety and/or effectiveness of new drugs or devices or behavioral interventions.

+The protocol for the project was designed and written by the sponsor.

+The sponsor holds all INDs/IDEs for the protocol.

+The only sponsor of the research is a for-profit entity/company.

+The University of Iowa investigator has not previously submitted the study to another University of Iowa IRB.

+The study is requiring the use of a Single IRB (sIRB) of record.

+The project cannot involve any of the following:

+Xenotransplantation

+Embryonic stem cells

+Review and approval by the University of Iowa Institutional Biosafety Committee (e.g. studies that involve recombinant DNA)

+Research performed at the VAHCS and/or utilizing VAHCS resources, or performed by VAHCS employees or agents on VAHCS time.

-5.B Relationship with Western Institutional Review Board
+5.B.i Western Institutional Review Board